amaxj95/junk-ez-co.eth/junk-ez-co.eth/README.md

-# Getting Started with Create React App
+# Getting Started with Junk-EZ Co.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).